Binary Mechanisms under Privacy-Preserving Noise: Implementation under Noise

-The first (resp. second) inequality above expresses the EIR condition for the high (resp. low) type, and they both have to hold for every $y_{-i}\in \{-1,+1\}^{n-1}$.

-Clearly, an EIR (resp.
-DS-IC) mechanism is always IIR (resp.
-BN-IC).
-Thus, we choose to define two notions of implementability for a mechanism $(f,t)$: (\rn{1}) it is Bayes-Nash implementable if it is BN-IC and IIR; (\rn{2}) it is dominant strategy implementable if it is DS-IC and EIR.
-Hence, a mechanism is Bayes-Nash implementable if it is dominant strategy implementable.

-Viewing equations \eqref{eq: simplified_IR} and \eqref{eq: simplified_EIR}, one notices that the individual rationality constraints are in fact affected by the noise level $\delta$.
-Since the mechanism can only rely on the noisy reports as the inputs, namely the $y_i$'s, there is always a chance that the message sent by a low type individual flips, and she will end up paying the higher transfer $\bar{t}_i(+1)$ instead of $\bar{t}_i(-1)$ (in the BN sense).
-Therefore, she needs to be compensated for this unexpected flip in order to participate, and this will induce a drag on the space of implementable mechanisms as the noise level increases.
+By equations~\eqref{eq:simplified_IR}, one notices that the individual rationality constraints are in fact affected by the noise level $\delta$.
+Since the mechanism can only rely on the noisy reports as the inputs, namely the $y_i$'s, there is always a chance that the message sent by a low type individual flips, and they will end up paying the higher transfer $\bar{t}_i(+1)$ instead of $\bar{t}_i(-1)$ (in the BN sense).
+Therefore, they need to be compensated for this unexpected flip in order to participate, and this will induce a drag on the space of implementable mechanisms as the noise level increases.

-Our next proposition shows that decreasing the noise level weakly \textit{expands} the space of implementable mechanisms (in either of the two senses). \begin{proposition} Suppose a mechanism $(f,t)$ is Bayes-Nash implementable (resp. dominant strategy implementable) at the noise level $\delta$.
-Then, it will remain Bayes-Nash implementable (resp. dominant strategy implementable) for all $\delta'< \delta$. \end{proposition} \begin{proof} We present the proof only for the Bayes-Nash sense, because the verification for the other case follows similarly.
-One can express the IIR conditions in \eqref{eq: simplified_IR} as
+We say a mechanism $(f,t)$ is Bayes-Nash implementable if it is BN-IC and IIR.
+The next proposition shows that decreasing the noise level weakly \textit{expands} the space of implementable mechanisms. \begin{proposition} Suppose a mechanism $(f,t)$ is Bayes-Nash implementable at the noise level $\delta$.
+Then, it will remain Bayes-Nash implementable for all $\delta'< \delta$. \end{proposition} \begin{proof} We can express the IIR conditions in~\eqref{eq:simplified_IR} as

-The BN-IC constraints in equation \eqref{eq: simplified_BNIC} imply that the \textit{rhs} to both of the above equations are non-negative.
+The BN-IC constraints in equation~\eqref{eq:simplified_BNIC} imply that the \textit{rhs} to both of the above equations are non-negative.
 Therefore, decreasing $\delta$ relaxes the inequalities, and hence the claim follows. \end{proof}